ViktorKare/bevf/README.md

 **Installation**

 For reference you can check out [getting_started.md](docs/getting_started.md) for installation of mmdet3d.
-To setup NuScenes mini we rename the "v1.0-mini" folder to "v1.0-trainval" before data-prep to include scene 0553 and 0796 in the validation split.

 ```shell
 conda create -n bevf python=3.8 -y
 conda activate bevf